npeters5/Coffee-NOW/README.md

 3. Run `npm install` to install dependencies
 4. Get a Yelp API Key [here](https://www.yelp.com/developers/v3/manage_app)
 5. Set up the [Coffee Now API](https://github.com/npeters5/coffeenow-api)
-6. Add a .env file to the root directory.
+6. Add a .env file to the root directory of the Coffee NOW API.
 The .env file should look like the following:

 ```
 YELP_API_KEY=yourYelpAPIKey